MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Preconditions: the data must be read and put into the array for this funtion to extract values from it and put into another array.
 This function also needs user input.
-Postconditions: the original array will remain unchanged but this function creates a temporary array as well
+Postconditions: the original array will remain unchanged but this function creates a temporary array as well Expected input: array, integer of size of array, and type we are searching for Expected output: print sub menu with option array data for options in submenu Expected output example:

+			Options for type: shirt, dress, skirt, pants, and shoe Your selection:
+			[user input]

+			What do you want to do?
+			1. Add a color filter?
+			2. Add a style filter?
+			3. Print the filtered inventory?
+			4. Go back?

 method:    filterStyle
 Prototype: void Fashion::filterStyle(item *array, int, int)